ringcentral/ringcentral-softphone-ts/mkdocs/docs/examples/stream-audio.md

     // answer the call
     const callSession = await softphone.answer(inviteMessage);

     // send audio to remote peer
-    const streamer = callSession.streamAudio(fs.readFileSync('demos/test.wav'));
+    const streamer = callSession.streamAudio(fs.readFileSync("demos/test.wav"));
     // You may subscribe to the 'finished' event of the streamer to
-	// know when the audio sending is finished streamer.once('finished', () => {
+    // know when the audio sending is finished streamer.once("finished", () => {
-      console.log('audio sending finished');
+      console.log("audio sending finished");
     });
     // you may pause/resume/stop audio sending at any time
     // streamer.pause();